Hollywood Whore

-"Hollywood Whore" is the first single from Californian rock band Papa Roach's fifth album, Metamorphosis, and tenth released single in total.
+"Hollywood Whore" is the first single from Californian rock band Papa Roach's sixth album, Metamorphosis, and tenth released single in total.
 It was first released as music video only on October 26, 2008, available as a free download from the band's official site, and on October 28, it became available as both a limited edition Canada exclusive EP and a digital single on iTunes.
 Despite this, it was never officially released to the radio and received limited airplay.

 Music video

 The music video, directed by Jesse Davey, depicts the band playing in front of a young woman, the "Hollywood Whore" to whom the song is referring.
 Eventually, the woman arises and blood is seen falling from her eyes.
 The skin and muscle on her face deteriorates and turns to that of a bloody skull, and blood begins to explode out of her mouth, completely drenching the band as they are performing.